jamesstidard/mzo/docs/docs/uninstall.md

 ## Removing Application Data
-Application data is stored in a hidden folder in your home directory named `.monzo`.
+Application data is stored in a hidden folder in your home directory named `.mzo`.
 This can be removed from your terminal with:

 ```bash
 $ rm -rf ~/.mzo